These rules are effective from April 1, 2023 to March 31, 2024, both dates inclusive.

 Identification of traps and disclosure of identities

-Trapper's license and permission to trap on private land
+Permission to trap on private land

 A state trapping license allows the holder to trap furbearing animals throughout the state; however, a trapper may not place traps on private property without permission of the owner, lessee, or tenant where the land is improved and apparently used, or where the land is fenced or enclosed in a manner designed to exclude intruders or to indicate a property boundary line, or where notice is given by posting in a conspicuous manner.